The Status of Racism in the UK After Brexit

-After the Brexit vote, there was a 42 percent increase in hate crimes – and sadly, spikes like that are nothing new.
+After the Brexit vote, there was a 42 percent increase in hate crimes in the UK—and sadly, spikes like that are nothing new.

 It was a couple of days before Shafiqul Islam even opened the envelope.
 Nothing important comes in the post these days, and what looked like a standard letter, perhaps a bank statement or a telephone bill, had been set aside to be dealt with along with the rest of the Bindi restaurant's correspondence on a quiet Sunday evening.
 In the office of the Indian restaurant he has owned and run in Newcastle upon Tyne for 15 years, Islam ripped open the envelope.
 Inside was a copy of the restaurant's own menu.
 Confused, he unfolded the leaflet and found the message scrawled inside.
 "MUSLIMS ARE FILTH!" it read.

 Something changed in Britain after the referendum.
-Since the vote on our membership of the EU was held on the 23rd of June, the country has witnessed what has seemed at times like an outpouring of hate.
+Since the vote on our membership of the EU was held on June 23, the country has witnessed what has seemed at times like an outpouring of hate.
 There have been anonymous letters sent in Tunbridge Wells, inviting recipients to "Fuck off back to Poland."
-A German woman had dog shit thrown at her front door and was told by her neighbours she's no longer welcome here.
+A German woman had dog shit thrown at her front door and was told by her neighbors she's no longer welcome here.
 A British Asian mother, walking her son to school in Greater Manchester, was physically assaulted by a man who asked her: "I voted for you to leave so what are you doing here?"

 In the days after the referendum, several campaigns emerged on social media to highlight the scale of the backlash being seen against immigrants.
 As awareness of these campaigns snowballed, the individuals behind them were inundated with reports of racist and xenophobic abuse taking place across the UK.

 The incident was typical in another way.
 The report also looked at the ethnicity of those targeted.
-It found that people of non-European black, Asian and minority ethnic backgrounds made up the largest group of victims.
-While there is no suggestion that anything but a small minority of those who voted to leave have gone on to perpetrate abuse, it also seemed that some voters believed the referendum result had sent a message – that it was a protest against any kind of immigration.
-It was a view characterised by the Brexit voter who was photographed in Essex wearing a T-shirt emblazoned with the slogan: "Yes!
+It found that people of non-European black, Asian, and minority ethnic backgrounds made up the largest group of victims.
+While there is no suggestion that anything but a small minority of those who voted to leave have gone on to perpetrate abuse, it also seemed that some voters believed the referendum result had sent a message—that it was a protest against any kind of immigration.
+It was a view characterized by the Brexit voter who was photographed in Essex wearing a T-shirt emblazoned with the slogan: "Yes!
 We won!
 Now send them back."

-When we speak on the phone the next day, Donnelly tells me she is 50 years old and lives in Cumbernauld, near Glasgow.
+When we speak on the phone the next day, Donnelly tells me she is 50 years old and lives in Cumbernauld, near Glasgow, Scotland.
 Immigration, she says, is not a big issue in her area.
-But she is concerned about the impact of immigration on public services across Britain, on the NHS, schools and housing, and what she describes as "the Muslim problem".
+But she is concerned about the impact of immigration on public services across Britain, on the NHS, schools and housing, and what she describes as "the Muslim problem."